-Customer discovery is the first step towards validating whether there is a market for your product.
-It's an excellent way to get to understand the people who will potentially be your customers, what they want, what their problems are and what you product or services needs to provide to be successful (if there is an opportunity).
+When you're first starting a business, the first big question you are trying to figure out is whether there is a market for your product or service.
+Customer discovery is the first step toward validating this.
+It's an excellent way to get to understand the people who will potentially be your customers, what they want, what their problems are and what your product or services needs to provide to be successful (if there is an opportunity).

-Here's our Mum's Garage take on customer discovery, why it's important, and some straightforward tips on how to make a start.
+In this article, I share the Mum's Garage approach to customer discovery, why it's important, and some straightforward tips on how to make a start.

 What is customer discovery and why is it important?